zavla/Upload/README.md

 # A service to hold your backup files. #
 ***Key features:***
-* works over HTTP
+* works over HTTPS, certificates should be in files.
-* may be used anonymously or with user names
+* holds files per user.
-* uses HTTP digest authentication for users
+* uses HTTP digest authentication for users.
-* allows continue of uploading at any time until the file becomes complete
+* allows continue of uploading at any time but only until the file becomes complete.
-* only until a file becomes complete
+* rotation of backup files accomlished by [DeleteArchivedBackups](https://github.com/zavla/DeleteArchivedBackups)
-* may be used just by curl utility, or by specialized 'uploader' (included)
+* may be used by specialized 'uploader' (included).
-* writes to actual files through the special journal files
+* writes to actual files through the special journal(transaction) files.
-* the repository includes packages for server and client side
+* this repository includes packages for server and client side.
-* server side may be run as a Windows service
+* server side may be run as a Windows service.
+* server side may listen on two interfaces
+* server side may wait for root storage to be attached
-* the client side (uploader) marks all successfully uploaded files with unset A attribute on Windows, or FS_NODUMP_FL attribute on Linux.
-Files attribute is used in other tools from "A DBA backup files tool set.".
-For ex. in [https://github.com/zavla/BackupsControl.git](https://github.com/zavla/BackupsControl.git)
+* the client side (uploader) marks all successfully uploaded files with unset of A attribute on Windows, or FS_NODUMP_FL attribute on Linux.
+Files Archive attribute is used in other tools from "A DBA backup files tool set.": [BackupsControl](https://github.com/zavla/BackupsControl.git), [DeleteArchivedBackups](https://github.com/zavla/DeleteArchivedBackups)

-##### ...a work in progress, currently is being tested. #####

 #### To compile server and client side binaries run at upload root directory:
 ~~~